GenesisEducationKyiv/software-engineering-school-5-0-allohamora/README.md

    npm install
    ```

-3. Create a `.env` file from the template:
+3. Create a `.env` file from the template for each service:

    ```bash
    cp .env.example .env